Battle of Philadelphia: Aftermath

 On October 21, White's infantry and the rallied survivors of Wolford's brigade advanced and recaptured Philadelphia.
 Morrison and Dibrell fell back to a position 2.5 mi northeast of Sweetwater.
 When they found that White's troops abandoned Philadelphia on the night of October 21, the Confederates reoccupied Philadelphia the following day and took position to the northeast of the town.
 Meanwhile, Stevenson's infantry arrived at Sweetwater on October 22.
 Burnside reached Loudon on October 23.
 The setback at Philadelphia and reports that more Confederate infantry were expected caused Burnside to withdraw to the north bank of the Tennessee River.
 On October 28, the Federals evacuated Loudon, allowing Unionist civilians to leave the town.
-Burnside planned to hold Kingston and the line of the Little Tennessee River in order to block any Confederate incursion from the south.
+Burnside planned to hold Kingston and the line of the Little Tennessee River to block any Confederate incursion from the south.
 Burnside brought the two IX Corps divisions (6,000 men) to hold the area north of Loudon, together with White's 3,000 troops.
 Meanwhile, Milo Smith Hascall's XXIII Corps division held Knoxville, Willcox's soldiers defended Bull's Gap, and two regiments and 300 cavalry held Cumberland Gap.